 You should also consider any file retention requirements of your indemnity insurers when assessing the appropriate length of time to retain client files.

-For further information on storage of files, particularly in relation to wills and probate files, see the Law Society's file retention practice note.
+For further information on storage of files, particularly in relation to wills and probate files, see our file retention practice note.

-For further information on retention of client due diligence files, see paragraph 3.8 of the Law Society's anti-money laundering practice note.
+For further information on retention of client due diligence files, see paragraph 3.8 of our anti-money laundering practice note.

 After completing the work, we will be entitled to keep all your papers and documents while there is still money owed to us for fees and expenses.